Factbox-Banks ready to leave pandemic behind as staff return to desks

 The finance industry, spearheaded by major banks, has sought to wind down remote work even though these plans were derailed by the outbreak of the Omicron variant earlier this year.

-Here are the latest updates on the return-to-office plans of some of the major banks:
+Here are the latest updates on the return-to-office plans of some of the major financial firms:

 Goldman Sachs Group Inc: